themindfulbit/td/_content/1-episodes/2013-11-22-056-sonos-showdown.md

 >
 > An expert on embedded microprocessors reading this (man, I hope one isn't....) may be able to guess my other note, because one of the significant improvements in the Atheros line of wireless [LAN](en.wikipedia.org/wiki/Local_area_network‎) chips is the inclusion of [multiple-input multiple-output](http://electronicdesign.com/archive/mimo-enhanced-wi-fi-chips-extend-lan-speed-range-and-reliability) [(MIMO)](http://en.wikipedia.org/wiki/MIMO).
 This is the main upgrade from SonosNet 1.0 to 2.0.
 >
 > MIMO is essentially an antenna design that's advertised to improve data rate, range, and link reliability, although Gabe may wish to dispute these last two benefits.
 The antennas spread the inputs and outputs spatially, and this should mitigate the theoretical throughput limitations mentioned earlier.
-Sonos maintained backwards compatibility with 1.0 after moving to 2.0, and reduction in range (depending on layout) is said to be the only consequence of mixing Sonos Generations.
+Sonos maintained backwards compatibility with 1.0 after moving to 2.0, and reduction in range (depending on layout) is said to be the only consequence of mixing Sonos generations.

 {{ theme:partial src="fancy-quote" url="{{ soundcloud-url }}" time="5:55" person="erik" quote="We went a little crazy" }}